FLTWS 2018 Spring Meeting

 Workshops and Field Trips

-The meeting includes a pre-conference scavenger hunt by kayak on Wednesday morning, and your choice of one of three concurrent activities on Friday morning.
+The meeting includes a pre-conference scavenger hunt on Wednesday morning, and your choice of one of three concurrent activities on Friday morning.
 The activities on Friday include a workshop on the use of 3D printing for science and two local field trips.
 Each of the Friday activities will finish by lunchtime.
 Plan to bring appropriate field gear, water and sun protection for the field trips.
 Check the field trip page for additional information, and please pre-register for chosen activities, as they will fill up quickly.
 Register on the field trip page, or below.
 Pre-registration for field trips/workshops is required.
 Space is limited.

 FLTWS 2018 Spring Meeting, 11-13 April 2018 at Plantation in Crystal River.